aardwolf-sfl/aardwolf/README.md

 **In alpha stage of development.
 Only for experimental purposes!**

+The tool was developed as my [master thesis](thesis.pdf).
+Based on the experience, I plan to reimplement it from scratch while reusing many of the ideas, but introducing new ones and fixing the issues I encountered.

 ## Installation

 * Clone this repository and go to its directory